-The DMin program combines academic study with ongoing practice of ministry and is designed to be completed in three years.
-A fourth year will normally be granted if the Major Project Consultation has been successfully completed and there is evidence of the will and ability to complete the project within one year.
+The DMin program combines academic study with ongoing practice of ministry and is designed to be completed in four years (three years in accelerated option).
+A fifth year (fourth year in accelerated option) will normally be granted if the Major Project Consultation has been successfully completed and there is evidence of the will and ability to complete the project within one year.

-- A Continuation Fee set by the Board of Trustees will be charged quarterly when the program continues into a fourth year.
-A Technology Fee and Student Activity Fee will be charged in August and February while a student continues in the program. - Students approaching the end of their fourth year in the program who desire a continuation may make a request in writing to the Doctor of Ministry Committee for a one-year continuation. - The degree is to be completed within 5 academic years from the time of first registration. - Continuation beyond the fifth year to complete the Major Project may be granted only by special action of the Doctor of Ministry Committee. - The student must submit a written request to the Chair of the DMin Committee stating sufficient reason for the extension and proposing a revised time table for the completion of the project. - Following successful completion of all academic credits and components of the degree, a letter certifying that the student has earned the degree may be requested in writing, for use until the diploma is presented at the following commencement.
+- A Continuation Fee set by the Board of Trustees will be charged quarterly when the program continues into a fifth year (fourth year in the accelerated option).
+A Technology Fee will be charged in August and February while a student continues in the program. - The degree is to be completed within 5 academic years from the time of first registration. - Continuation beyond the fifth year to complete the Major Project may be granted only by special action of the Doctor of Ministry Committee. - The student must submit a written request to the Chair of the DMin Committee stating sufficient reason for the extension and proposing a revised time table for the completion of the project. - Following successful completion of all academic credits and components of the degree, a letter certifying that the student has earned the degree may be requested in writing, for use until the diploma is presented at the following commencement.